3b/3b-mmath/README.md

 It is a "meta library" in the sense that it doesn't directly have functions for the usual operations like matrix multiply, instead it has macros for generating multiple variants of those functions.
+It is mostly intended for graphics (up to 4x4 matrices), so completely unrolls all operations.
+It might eventually gain ability to handle large matrices more reasonably, but existing libraries probably handle that better.

 For example, the macros allow generating an unrolled and partially optimized matrix multiply with sources and destination in any of: